A Thursday Surprise

 I would have been the fifth, had Sensei not met his tragic end in an ill fated mountain rescue.

 When he left, I was alone.
 The light was turned off.

-Aimless years of following the harvests, living hand to mouth, factory labor in San Francisco...laid off, drifting north again to Seattle, in and out of business, up one year, down the next, no time to
+Aimless years of following the harvests, living hand to mouth, factory labor in San Francisco, laid off, drifting north again to Seattle, in and out of business, up one year, down the next, no time to

 be happy, but always making time for practicing the art.
+His art.
 Don't ask me to explain why!
-Maybe I ended a past life as a fish on a hook, and it carried over!
+Maybe I ended a past life as a fish on his hook, and it carried over!

-I remember now...it seems long ago, but it was only last night...I returned home from work exhausted, as usual; and had a couple drinks, as usual...and as the warm glow enveloped my body,
+I remember now.
+It seems long ago, but it was only last night.
+I returned home from work exhausted, as usual, and had a couple drinks, as usual, and as the warm glow enveloped my body,

 my arms and legs lay tightly against the mattress.
-My thoughts ran to Sensei, and how nothing in my life seemed so important as wearing his black belt...but it could never be.
+My thoughts ran to Sensei, and how nothing in my life seemed so important as wearing his black belt, but it could never be.
+He left before he had

+finished.
 Now, it springs back to mind ... my last thought before sleeping was that he had abandoned me.

 Suddenly, awake, my realization is that he had not!
 The dream was a test!
 As real as fire!
 I was his

 After passing the test, my life found direction of its own.
-Gradually, success followed...with an end to following
+Shortly thereafter, I moved on.
+I ended

 Following my "Thursday Surprise," I visited Seattle only once again.
 It was years later, on a business trip.